 We Go Back to 1888, And We Create Media Futures

-On Wednesday the 3rd of October 1888, under the stewardship of President Isaac Hopkins, the Georgia School of Technology opened its doors to the first 84 students, and English was one of the original six subjects taught.
+On Wednesday, Oct.
+3, 1888, under the stewardship of President Isaac Hopkins, the Georgia School of Technology opened its doors to the first 84 students, and English was one of the original six subjects taught.
 The aim of the English Department was, in the words of President Hopkins, “to train [the] student in the best methods of expression, to cultivate in him true literary taste and appreciation, and to give him an adequate knowledge of the history of the English language and of literature.”

 Since then, our School, under different names, has moved away from the relatively clear task we had at the beginning.
 As we grew, together with Georgia Tech, we moved to the forefront of linking technological and scientific change with humanistic perspectives, enriching the educational value of a degree from Georgia Tech with courses relating to Biomedicine, Multimodal Communication, Composition, Creative Writing, Critical Race Studies, Cultural Studies, Digital Media, Digital Humanities, Film, Literature, Law, Performance Studies, Science Fiction, Video, and many more.